Battle of the Trench

 The Battle of the Trench (غزوة الخندق), also known as the Battle of Khandaq (معركة الخندق) and the Battle of the Confederates (غزوة الاحزاب), was part of the conflict between the Muslims and the Quraysh.
 The Quraysh advanced towards the Muslims, who defended themselves in Medina by digging a trench around their settlement at the suggestion of Salman the Persian.
 The battle took place in 627 and lasted around two weeks, resulting in five to six casualties reported by the Muslim, and three casualties amongst the Quraysh.

-The Quraysh decided to instigate, but they soon realised that they had little military capability as they were merchants.
-This prompted them to negotiate with the Bedouins in order to get them to join the campaign.
-The Banu Nadir, whom Muhammad had previously expelled from Medina, were also part of this effort and offered the Bedouins half of their crops in Khaybar to persuade them to participate.
+The Quraysh launched an attack, but realized soon after that they had very limited military capability, being primarily merchants.
+This prompted negotiations with the Bedouins in order to get them to join the campaign.
+The Banu Nadir, whom Muhammad had previously expelled from Medina on account of an attempted assassination (crime against the state), were also part of this effort and offered the Bedouins half of their crops in Khaybar to persuade them to participate in attacking the Muslims.
 They reported to have gathered a confederate force of between 7,500 and 10,000 men, including Banu Ghatafan, Banu Sulaym, and Banu Asad.

-Muhammad, having learned of the impending Quraysh advance, took the advice of Salman the Persian to have his followers make a deep trench to impede the opponent's movement.
-When the Quraysh approached, they were unfamiliar with this tactic and struggled to get beyond the trench.
-Muhammad used the time to negotiate secretly with the Banu Ghatafan, sowing distrust among his opponents.
+Muhammad, having learned of the impending hostile advance from the Quraysh, took the advice of Salman the Persian to have his followers make a deep trench to impede the attackers' movement.
+When the Quraysh advanced, their unfamiliarity with this tactic caused them to struggle getting beyond the trench.
+Muhammad used this time to negotiate secretly with the Banu Ghatafan.
 After about two weeks, the weather deteriorated and the invading party withdrew.

-Consequently, the Muslims besieged the Qurayza, and upon the latter's unconditional surrender, its men were killed and women and children enslaved.
-The battle caused the Meccans to lose their trade to Syria and much of their prestige.
+Consequently, the Muslims retaliated against the Quraysh for this attack, and upon the latter's unconditional surrender, armed combatants were killed, with unarmed men, the elderly, women and children initially captured as prisoners of war and released upon the Islamic condition of Fidyah.
+Those unable to pay the Fidyah were released upon the condition of acting as literary teachers for 10 children.

+The failed offensive caused the Meccans to lose their trade to Syria and much of their prestige.